Foreign prostitution in Norway

-Foreign prostitution in Norway The term foreign prostitution refers to prostitution where the person selling sex is a person of foreign origin.
+The term foreign prostitution refers to prostitution where the person selling sex is a person of foreign origin.
 Most foreign prostitution fits into one of two categories: migrant prostitution and human trafficking.
 The main difference between migrant prostitution and trafficking is that trafficking involves exploitation and coercion by a third party.
-Migrants, meanwhile, travel abroad on their own accord in order to sell sexual services.
-There is a grey area between the two categories, and in practice it can be difficult to distinguish between victims of trafficking and other foreign women working in prostitution.
-What is true in the case of both human trafficking and migrant prostitution, is that poverty or other circumstances make people feel that they have been forced into prostitution due to a lack of alternatives.
-Before the turn of the millennium, there were very few foreign prostitutes working in Norway, but they are now in absolute majority.
+Migrants, meanwhile, travel abroad on their own accord to sell sexual services.
+There is a grey area between the two categories, and in practice, it can be difficult to distinguish between victims of trafficking and other foreign women working in prostitution.
+What is often true in the case of both human trafficking and migrant prostitution, is that poverty or other economic circumstances make people feel that they have been forced into prostitution due to a lack of alternatives.
+Before the turn of the millennium, there were very few foreigners selling sex in Norway but are now in the absolute majority.

-Nationalities Most of the persons Pro Sentret encounter are originally from Nigeria, Thailand, the Balkan region, the Baltic states or Eastern Europe.
+Nationalities.
+Most of the persons Pro Sentret encounter are originally from Nigeria, Thailand, the Balkan region, the Baltic states or Eastern Europe.

-How prostitution is organised Many foreign persons who sell sex in Norway have links to, pay or are controlled by a third party, although there is a lot of variation in the exact arrangements, in how much is paid and in the level of control.
+How prostitution is organised.
+Many foreign persons who sell sex in Norway have links to, pay or are controlled by a third party, although there is much variation in the exact arrangements, in how much is paid and in the level of control.
 The activities of these third parties are illegal in Norway.
-Within organised prostitution, in practice it can often be difficult to distinguish between human trafficking and pimping.
+Within organised prostitution, in practice, it can often be difficult to distinguish between human trafficking and pimping.
 Human trafficking for prostitution involves elements of pimping, but not all pimping is trafficking.
 Paying part of what you earn to a third party often feels like exploitation.